Mike-4-prog/Refract/refract-docs/docs/getting-started/introduction.md

 - **Compiler Optimizations**: For better performance and tree-shaking

 :::info
-Refract is an experimental concept and not intended for production use.
+Refract is designed with a focus on modularity, reactivity, and developer experience.
+It encourages clean abstractions that make complex UI logic easier to build, maintain, and scale.
 :::

-### Why Refract?

-Refract was designed with a few key principles:

-- 🧠 **Clarity** – Emphasizes readability and mental model simplicity
-- ⚛️ **Reactivity by Design** – Changes flow automatically through your UI
-- 🔬 **Composable Optics** – Write logic once, reuse it everywhere
-- 🎯 **Precise Control** – Built-in effect scoping and animation handling

 ### Core Concepts

 #### Components

-In Refract, components are created using `createComponent()`.
+In **[Refract](https://refract-stg.netlify.app/)**, components are created using `createComponent()`.
 Think of them like React components, but without the boilerplate:

 ```js
 import { createComponent } from 'refract';